DhananjayPurohit/ngx_l402/README.md

 # L402 Nginx Module

 An [L402](https://docs.lightning.engineering/the-lightning-network/l402) authentication module/plugin for Nginx that integrates seamlessly into your web server, enabling Lightning Network-based monetization for your REST APIs (HTTP/1 and HTTP/2).
-It supports Lightning Network Daemon (LND), Core Lightning (CLN), Lightning Network URL (LNURL), and Nostr Wallet Connect (NWC) for invoice generation.
+It supports Lightning Network Daemon (LND), Core Lightning (CLN), Lightning Network URL (LNURL), Nostr Wallet Connect (NWC), and BOLT12 Lightning Offers for invoice generation.
 The module can be configured to charge per unique API call, allowing you to monetize your endpoints based on specific request paths.

 ![L402 module demo](https://github.com/user-attachments/assets/3db23ab0-6025-426e-86f8-3505fa0840b9)